nicleary/flask-postgres-base/README.md

 This will generate a new python file under the migrations folder, which you can add upgrade and downgrade syntax using SQL Alchemy syntax.

 More information on this process can be found on Alembic's [official documenation](https://alembic.sqlalchemy.org/en/latest/tutorial.html#create-a-migration-script)

+## Async Task Handling

+This project uses a relatively standard celery setup.
+Tasks are defined in the app/server/tasks.py by default.
+It is recommended you add tasks in this location.

+An example of an async task and it's usage is provided.
+The root endpoint (located in app/server/endpoint.py) demonstrates how an async task can be handled.
+Notice how when visiting the page, a response is recieved instantly, but the task is queued by the celery workers and completed 2 seconds later.
+No matter how many times you reload the page, it still responds instantly, and even as the tasks pile up, the workers will handle it.

+Further docs on celery can be found on the [official documentation](https://docs.celeryproject.org/en/stable/index.html)

+### Scaling Celery Workers

+Scaling celery workers is simple with docker-compose.
+By default, only a single worker is created, but if more are required, simply edit the "scale" attribute of the celery-worker entry in docker-compose.yml